-This introductory leadership course is a 1-day, in-person class that equips new and rising supervisors with leadership principles pertaining to SmartBank's culture, people, and processes.
+This one-day, in-person course equips new and rising supervisors with essential leadership principles rooted in SmartBank's culture, people, and processes.
+In 2024, 24 emerging leaders participated in this program, strengthening their leadership foundations and preparing for the next step in their careers.